Garden Life

 Part of the Smithsonian: Informational Text series

-Getting food to go is easy, but it's not always good for the Earth.
-Learn about better alternatives to fast-food and to-go packaging with this fun and informative STEAM book.
-Created in collaboration with Smithsonian, this book makes it easy for parents and teachers to introduce STEAM topics to young learners and uses real-world examples to make STEAM topics easier to understand.
+This STEAM book for kindergarten makes it easy for parents and teachers to introduce STEAM to their youngest learners.
+Created in collaboration with Smithsonian, this book uses real-world examples to make STEAM and basic science topics easier to understand and teaches the concept of buoyancy.
 It features an age-appropriate STEAM activity that is perfect for makerspaces and introduces kindergartners to the steps of the engineering design process.
 It helps beginning readers learn to read and is ideal for kindergarten students or ages 4-6.

 Part of the Smithsonian: Informational Text series